RMS Carpathia: Background

-Rather than attempting to fully regain prestige by spending the additional money necessary to order liners that were fast enough to win back the Blue Riband from the German Kaiser Wilhelm der Grosse or large enough to rival the Oceanic in size, Cunard tried to maximize their profitability in order to remain solvent enough to fend off any takeover attempts by the competing shipping conglomerate by the name of International Mercantile Marine Co.
+Rather than attempting to fully regain prestige by spending the additional money necessary to order liners that were fast enough to win back the Blue Riband from the German Kaiser Wilhelm der Grosse or large enough to rival Oceanic in size, Cunard tried to maximize their profitability in order to remain solvent enough to fend off any takeover attempts by the competing shipping conglomerate by the name of International Mercantile Marine Co.

 The three new ships were not particularly fast, as they were designed for immigrant travellers, but provided significant cost savings in fuel economy.
 The three ships became both instruments and models through which Cunard was able to successfully compete with its larger rivals, most notably IMM's lead company, the White Star Line.

-The Carpathia was a modified design of the Ivernia-class ships, being approximately 40 ft shorter than her "half-sisters."
+Carpathia was a modified design of the Ivernia-class ships, being approximately 40 ft shorter than her "half-sisters".
 Like her predecessors, her design was based on a long hull, a low, well-balanced superstructure, and four masts fitted with cranes, allowing for effective handling of larger amounts of cargo than was customary on an ocean liner.

 History

 Design and construction

-The RMS Carpathia was constructed by C. S. Swan & Hunter at their shipyard in Wallsend, England for the Cunard Steamship Company, to operate between Liverpool and Boston alongside the Ivernia and Saxonia.
+RMS Carpathia was constructed by C. S. Swan & Hunter at their shipyard in Wallsend, England for the Cunard Steamship Company, to operate between Liverpool and Boston alongside Ivernia and Saxonia.
 Her keel was laid down on 10 September 1901, and she was launched on 6 August 1902, when she was christened by Miss Watson, daughter of the vice-chairman of the Cunard line.
 She underwent her sea trials on a voyage from the River Tyne to the River Mersey between 22 and 25 April 1903.

 At the time of her launch, she was described as being 558 ft long, 64 ft 3 in breadth, with a gross register tonnage of 12,900 tons.
-When the RMS Carpathia was finally completed, her gross register tonnage had increased to more than 13,500 tons.
-She was designed with four complete steel decks, a steel orlop deck inholds No. 1 and 2, and a bridge deck 290 ft. long for passengers, the saloon, and cabins, with a boat deck located right above the bridge deck.
+When Carpathia was finally completed, her gross register tonnage had increased to more than 13,500 tons.
+She was designed with four complete steel decks, a steel orlop deck in holds No. 1 and 2, and a bridge deck 290 ft. long for passengers, the saloon, and cabins, with a boat deck located right above the bridge deck.
 At the time she was launched, it was said that she was to be fitted for carrying 200 first-class and 600 third-class passengers and large quantities of frozen meat.
 When she was finally completed, her capacity had increased to about 1,700 passengers.